-The U.S. Census Bureau studied labor patterns in Napa County between 2010 and 2014.
-According to this study, there are approximately 67,310 people employed in Napa County.
+According to the California Employment Development Department, there was an average labor force of 72,408, employment of 69,142 and an unemployment rate of 4.6% in Napa County in the years 2016-2020 (the same time period as the 2020 ACS 5 Year Estimates).
 Of these workers, 1.0% were identified as relying on public transportation to commute to work.
 This figure is below the state's average of 5.2%, and may represent an opportunity for NVTA to increase its transit ridership.

-There are approximately 49,630 households in Napa County.
+There are approximately 48,484 households in Napa County.
 An analysis of income per household is presented in Table 3.